sgsbucket/animan-doc/docs/faq/change_resource_thumbnail.md

  1. [Assign a frame of an animation Shot](#assign-a-frame-of-a-animation-shot)
  1. [Upload an image as the thumbnail](#upload-an-image-as-the-thumbnail)

-## Assign a frame of an animation Shot"
+## Assign a frame of an animation Shot.

 * Note: This option will only work for an animation Shot.